exosphere-project/exosphere/docs/adr/governance-model.md

-# ADR 5: Governance model
+# ADR 5: Selecting a Governance Model for Exosphere

 ## Status